-2.12.
-The assessment of the quality of the night skies in the AONB uses two complementary studies.
+- 2.13 The assessment of the quality of the night skies in the AONB uses two complementary studies.
 There is a desktop examination of light pollution using existing satellite and other data (Figure 3).
 To support the desktop analysis, there is a network of 49 survey points across the AONB.
-Selection of these points was through a grid system to provide a good representation across the area (listed in Appendix 4).

-2.13.
-The dark night sky quality at the majority of the AONB locations monitored is of a very good standard.
+Selection of these points was through a grid system to provide a good representation across the area (listed in Appendix 4). - 2.14 The dark night sky quality at the majority of the AONB locations monitored is of a very good standard.
 There are areas of higher light pollution that correspond to the more populated areas with the more rural locations showing better dark sky quality.
-There is a high incidence of light pollution in the centre of Llangollen, and from holiday parks.
+There is a high incidence light pollution in the centre of Llangollen, and from holiday parks.
 Highways lighting is also noticeable.
 The light spillage from the towns of Mold and Wrexham, as well as Deeside, Chester and Merseyside, affects the quality of the night sky on the eastern edges of the AONB.
 There are similar impacts in the north from the coastal towns.
-These have a significant effect upon tranquillity, particularly at night, spilling light into the sky to the north and east of the AONB.
+These have a significant effect upon tranquillity, particularly at night, spilling light onto the darker skies to the south and west in the AONB.